silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

 At any point in time, the core development team will support a set of releases to varying levels:

 *  The current *master* will get new features, bug fixes and API changes that might require major refactoring before going into a release.
-At the moment, bugfixing and feature development might happen on the current major release branch (e.g. *3*), to be merged forward to master regularly.
+At the moment, bugfixing and feature development might happen on the current major release branch (e.g. *4*), to be merged forward to master regularly.
 *  Applicable bugfixes on master will also be merged back to the last major release branch, to be released as the next patch release
-*  Security fixes will be applied to the current master and the previous two major releases (e.g. *4.0*, *3.2* and *3.1*).
+*  Security fixes will be applied to the current master, as well as patch releases for SilverStripe versions in "active development", "full support" or "limited support".

 ## Deprecation